-Upon execution of a Definitive Agreement, ESI will request transmission service for the resource from TBU.
-For the Three Year Reserve Capacity MUCCO product, only a three year request for network transmission service will be submitted.
+Upon execution of a Definitive Agreement, 3 ESI will request transmission service for the resource from TBU.
 The continuation of the applicable purchase power or tolling agreement for that resource beyond the first year of the Delivery Term will be contingent on acceptable Transmission Service Study Results from TBU being received for the resource, unless ESI determines, in its sole and absolute discretion, that it may obtain sufficient transmission service through delisting or displacement options or active transmission management to continue with the purchase power or tolling agreement, as provided for in the applicable product packages.
 However, Definitive Agreements for the Three-Year Reserve Capacity MUCCO product and the Hour Ahead Peaking MUCCO will be contingent on Transmission Service Study Results from TBU being received by and being acceptable to ESI in its sole and absolute discretion, no later than 30 days prior to the commencement of the Delivery Term.